kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

 where nil is default, and is interpreted as "Default" ProcMountType.

-When the kubelet is presented with a pod that has a ProcMountType as Unmasked, it will edit the default list of masked paths it passes down to the [CRI to be empty](https://github.com/kubernetes/kubernetes/blob/964529b/pkg/securitycontext/util.go#L216) which it does with the [CRI request](https://github.com/kubernetes/kubernetes/blob/964529b/staging/src/k8s.io/cri-api/pkg/apis/runtime/v1/api.proto#L889-L891).
+When the kubelet is presented with a pod that has a ProcMountType as Unmasked, it will edit the default list of masked paths it passes down to the CRI to be [empty](https://github.com/kubernetes/kubernetes/blob/964529b/pkg/securitycontext/util.go#L216) which it does with the [CRI request](https://github.com/kubernetes/kubernetes/blob/964529b/staging/src/k8s.io/cri-api/pkg/apis/runtime/v1/api.proto#L889-L891).

 This requires changes to the CRI runtime integrations so that kubelet will add the specific `unmasked` option.
 This was done after alpha:
-CRI-O has support in v1.25.0 after https://github.com/cri-o/cri-o/pull/6025/commits/4102586132214263c5d0ae93ec257432653ab82b containerd has support in 1.6.
+- CRI-O has support in v1.25.0 after https://github.com/cri-o/cri-o/pull/6025/commits/4102586132214263c5d0ae93ec257432653ab82b
+- containerd has support in 1.6.
 See https://github.com/containerd/containerd/pull/5070/commits/07f1df4541d6a81c205d194f4f6ea3a6a95c3e29

 The main use case for unmasking paths in `/proc` are for a user nesting unprivileged containers within a container.
-However, having an Unmasked ProcMountType is a privileged operation, and thus is part of the [privileged PSS policy](https://github.com/kubernetes/kubernetes/pull/103340).
+However, having an Unmasked ProcMountType is a privileged operation, and thus is part of the [privileged](https://k8s.io/docs/concepts/security/pod-security-standards/#privileged) Pod Security Standard (PSS).
 Since a user must have be in the privileged policy, they are also trusted to choose the correct user ID and run a workload that won't interfere with the host.

 A container running as root user on the host and an unmasked `/proc` could be able to write to the host `/proc`, and thus this privileged designation is appropriate.